What Does Documenting Your SMS Mean

 SMS records will compose the vast majority of your SMS documentation, especially as your SMS ages.
 SMS records documentation includes:

-- All reported issues;
+- All reported safety issues;

 - All risk controls in company;

-- All identified hazards; and
+- All identified hazards;

-- All identified risk scenarios.
+- All identified risk scenarios;

 SMS audits will generally investigate much further into your SMS records than any other area of documentation.
 Most findings occur in their area of documentation as well.
-The best practices for good SMS document are:
+The best practices for good SMS documents are:

 - Automate as much as possible;